chrisprice/lunar-grid-guardian/PLAN.md

 18. **Boost Items (One type first - e.g., Repair Boost):**
     *   **Logic:**
         *   When Operations successfully "docks", award a "Repair Boost" item.
         *   Implement "Use Repair Boost" button.
-When used, it sets all damaged systems (e.g., Solar if damaged) back to "Green" / full health.
+When used, it sets all damaged systems (e.g., Solar if damaged) back to "Green" / 0% damage.
     *   **UI (Operations Sub-Panel):**
         *   Display `Item Counts` (for Repair Boost).
         *   Add `Authorize Docking Button` and `Use Item Button` (for Repair Boost).